IDArnhem/sensing-the-world/PITCHME.md

 - Heart
 - Gut
 ---
-For medical applications electrophysiology is more widely used, but acoustic methods can be more effective in other contexts, such as dealing with phobic reactions for example.
+Electrophysiology is more widely used in medical applications, but acoustic methods can be more effective in other contexts, such as dealing with phobic reactions for example.
 ---
 Marco Donnarumma scholar, inventor, performer and artist.
 Developed the Xth Sense, a music instrument that uses the acoustic signals originating from the artist's muscles and processes them using sound design tools to produce synthesized music